GoodRx (GDRX)

 6. Revenue Growth

-Reviewing a company’s long-term sales performance reveals insights into its quality.
-Any business can put up a good quarter or two, but many enduring ones grow for years.
-Luckily, GoodRx’s sales grew at a decent 9.4% compounded annual growth rate over the last five years.
+A company’s long-term sales performance is one signal of its overall quality.
+Even a bad business can shine for one or two quarters, but a top-tier one grows for years.
+Thankfully, GoodRx’s 7.7% annualized revenue growth over the last five years was decent.
 Its growth was slightly above the average healthcare company and shows its offerings resonate with customers.

-We at StockStory place the most emphasis on long-term growth, but within healthcare, a half-decade historical view may miss recent innovations or disruptive industry trends.
-GoodRx’s recent performance shows its demand has slowed as its annualized revenue growth of 3.5% over the last two years was below its five-year trend.
+Long-term growth is the most important, but within healthcare, a half-decade historical view may miss new innovations or demand cycles.
+GoodRx’s recent performance shows its demand has slowed as its annualized revenue growth of 2.4% over the last two years was below its five-year trend.
+We’re wary when companies in the sector see decelerations in revenue growth, as it could signal changing consumer tastes aided by low switching costs.

-We can better understand the company’s revenue dynamics by analyzing its number of customers, which reached 5.4 million in the latest quarter.
-Over the last two years, GoodRx neither added nor lost customers.
+We can dig further into the company’s revenue dynamics by analyzing its number of customers, which reached 5.3 million in the latest quarter.
+Over the last two years, GoodRx’s customer base averaged 9.5% year-on-year declines.
 Because this number is lower than its revenue growth, we can see the average customer spent more money each year on the company’s products and services.

-Looking ahead, sell-side analysts expect revenue to grow 2.4% over the next 12 months, similar to its two-year rate.
-This projection doesn't excite us and indicates its products and services will see some demand headwinds.
+Looking ahead, sell-side analysts expect revenue to grow 2.2% over the next 12 months, similar to its two-year rate.
+This projection doesn't excite us and implies its newer products and services will not catalyze better top-line performance yet.

 7. Adjusted Operating Margin